brokensandals/object-graph-as-json/README.md

 On subsequent encounters, it's encoded as a wrapper object with two fields:

 - `type` = `"ref"`
-- `toId`: the `id` that was used the first time the object was encoded
+- `id`: the `id` that was used the first time the object was encoded

 ## unknown